Uber reports more than 3,000 sexual assaults on 2018 rides

 Uber’s share price dropped more than 1% in after-hours trading.

-Uber and competitor Lyft have faced harsh criticism for not doing enough to protect the safety of their riders and drivers.
+Uber and competitor Lyft have faced a backlash for not doing enough to protect the safety of its riders and drivers.
 Dozens of women are suing Lyft, claiming the company should have done more to protect them from driver assaults.
 A Connecticut woman sued Uber last month, claiming she was sexually assaulted by her driver.

-London refused to renew Uber’s license to operate in the city in November after the company was plagued with safety issues including concerns about impostor drivers.
-Uber said it will appeal the decision.

-The companies have both formed partnerships with sexual assault prevention networks and other safety groups, and have touted their background check policies for drivers.
-But many say they haven’t gone far enough to protect passengers and drivers, who are contract workers for the companies.
+Uber’s safety report is the first of its kind, the company said.

 “Keeping this information in the dark doesn’t make anyone safer,” Uber said in a statement announcing the report.
 It plans to release its safety report every two years going forward.